umbraco/UmbracoDocs/commerce-add-ons/packages/product-feeds/installation.md

 ## Upgrading

 {% hint style="info" %}
-Before upgrading, it is always advisable to take a complete backup of your site/database.
+Even though the package modifies only `umbracoCommerceProductFeedSetting` table, it is always advisable to take a complete backup of your site/database before upgrading.
 {% endhint %}

-The Checkout package uses a combination of database migrations and a manual install dashboard for both installs and upgrades.
-Upgrading is generally a case of installing the latest version over the existing package and running through the installation steps.
+The Product Feeds package uses a database migration for both installs and upgrades.
+Upgrading is generally a case of installing the latest version via nuget over the existing package and re-start your website.